 • If you contact us as a prospective customer by any method e.g. face to face meeting, using our e-mail address or via our website contact form requesting general information about our services, we will hold that personal data you choose to provide such as, but not limited to, your name, address, e-mail address, for 12 months from our last point of contact.

 • Data such as IP Addresses, traffic data, location data, weblogs and other communication data will be retained for 26 months.

 All of the information that we hold about you is stored on our secure servers within the EEA.

-If you would like further information please contact us or the Compliance Director at Best Practice IFA Group Limited, of which we are an Appointed Representative (see ‘Contact’ below).
-We will not otherwise transfer your personal data outside of the United Kingdom OR EEA or to any organisation (or subordinate bodies) governed by public international law or which is set up under any agreement between two or more countries.
+If you would like further information, please contact Us or the Compliance Director at Best Practice (see ‘Contact’ below).
+We will not otherwise transfer your personal data outside of the United Kingdom or EEA or to any organisation (or subordinate bodies) governed by public international law or which is set up under any agreement between two or more countries.

 Under the General Data Protection Regulation you have a number of important rights free of charge.

 In summary, those include rights to:

 • access to your personal data and to certain other supplementary information that this Policy is already designed to address

 • require us to correct any mistakes in your information which we hold